BrckJr/Speech2Text/README.md

 Currently, the projects includes following components:
 - Registration of new users and log in for already registered users
-- A main webpage for the interaction with the program which includes the recording of audio files and transcribing them.
+- A main webpage for the interaction with the program which includes the recording of audio files, transcribing and analyzing them.
 - Possibility to listen to recorded audios and read the transcriptions in a new tab in the browser.
 The name of the files include the timestamp of when they were created.
 - Possibility to delete all audio files for the currently logged-in user.
 At the moment it is not possible to delete single files.
 - All files are stored with respect to the currently logged-in user.
 This is tracked via a SQLite database in the backend.
-- The recordings and the transcriptions are saved locally in the 'backend/static/output' directory.
+- The recordings and the transcriptions are saved locally in the 'src/static/output' directory.
 A link to the stored files is contained in a SQLite database.
+- The analysis of the recording includes a speech rate analysis, a pitch analysis, an energy analysis and a summation of the content.

 Future developments might include but are certainly not limited to:
 - extending the interaction with the files, e.g. deleting single files, changing their name, ...
-- including a text analysis tool which can analyse the speaking speed, vocabulary, length of pauses, usage of fillers, ...
+- including an analysis of emotions and stress level (basically sentiment analysis).
+- suggestions for improving the speech itself and how the speech is presented.
-- hosting the whole platform as a website by switching to PostgreSQL and storing the user files on a cloud
+- hosting the whole platform as a website by switching to PostgreSQL and storing the user files on a cloud.

 # Installation
-To get the program running, just install the libraries mentioned in the requirements.txt with the python package manager by executing one of the following two commands.
+To get the program running, install the libraries mentioned in the requirements.txt with the python package manager by executing one of the following two commands.

 ```bash